Imperial Cup

-The Imperial Cup is a Premier Handicap National Hunt hurdle race in Great Britain which is open to horses aged four years or older.
+The Imperial Cup is a National Hunt hurdle race in Great Britain which is open to horses aged four years or older.
 It is run at Sandown Park over a distance of about 2 miles (1 mile, 7 furlongs and 216 yards, or 3516 yd), and during its running there are eight hurdles to be jumped.
 It is a handicap race, and it is scheduled to take place each year in March.

 The Imperial Cup was first run in 1907, and in its early years it was considered to be the most important hurdle race of the season.
 A notable winner during this period was Trespasser, who recorded three successive victories in the race from 1920 to 1922.
 It continued to be the most prestigious hurdling event until the launch of the Champion Hurdle in 1927.